Public Camping in Mexico

 Highly recommended is Mike and Terri Church's book, Traveler's Guide to Mexican Camping, as a source for border crossing and lots of other information about traveling in Mexico.
-He also runs a website, Rolling Homes, which updates his (and his wife's) books in a more timely manner than book publishing will allow.
-That book, and other websites, can also lead you through the process of tourist permits, insurance (your own vehicle insurance is NOT good in Mexico, and with their Napoleonic laws, you DO want vehicle insurance that is good in Mexico), passports (necessary for return to US and savings of paperwork to get into Mexico in the first place), and the inspection process both in Mexico and returning to the US.
+That book, and various websites, can also lead you through the process of tourist permits, insurance (your own vehicle insurance is NOT good in Mexico, and with their Napoleonic laws, you DO want vehicle insurance that is good in Mexico), passports (necessary for return to US and savings of paperwork to get into Mexico in the first place), and the inspection process both in Mexico and returning to the US.

 Cell Phone and Internet

 Well, good luck with either one.
 Generally speaking, cities have more service for both.
 Rural areas are still extremely spotty.